erseco/exelearning-style-designer/README.md

 If you add `favicon.png` or `favicon.ico` in this folder, exports will use it instead of the default eXeLearning favicon.

 #### Fonts
-Add custom fonts to `/theme/fonts`.
+You can add custom fonts to `/theme/fonts`.

 #### iDevice Icons
 The folder `/theme/icons` contains the default iDevice icons.
 It is recommended to work with these during development and replace them with your own collection once the style is complete.

 #### Example CSS Files
 The folder `/files/example_css_files` contains several CSS files similar to the one used by the included style.
-They may serve as a useful starting point for your own design.
+They may serve as a useful starting point for your design.

 ---